What is a Stroke?

-How common is a Stroke?
+How Common is a Stroke?

 Stroke is a leading cause of death in the United States and may lead to significant disability - including paralysis and immobility.
 It is most frequently seen in the elderly population.
 This is likely because this population has a higher prevalence of high blood pressure, heart disease, and falls resulting in head injury.

-Symptoms of a stroke often include the sudden development of:
+Symptoms often include the sudden development of:

 - Paralysis – one-sided weakness, trouble swallowing/speaking

 Complications may consist of:

 - Inability to walk or perform daily activities